hynek/structlog/docs/recipes.md

 See the [issue 425](https://github.com/hynek/structlog/issues/425) for a more complete example.

-## Switching Console Output to Standard Error
+## Switching console output to standard error

 When using structlog without standard library integration and want the log output to go to standard error (*stderr*) instead of standard out (*stdout*), you can switch with a single line of configuration: